Everyone loves a bargain and when it comes to European and international designer brand bargains, it's hard to beat Bicester Village near Oxford.

 All of the shops claim to offer at least 30 to 50 per cent off normal retail prices.
-But arrive at the change of the season, when shops are making room for next season's goods and savings of 70 to 90 per cent are not unheard of.
-I bought a skirt from a hugely famous designer that was reduced from £105 to £7.
+But arrive at the change of the season, when shops are making room for next season's goods, and savings of 70 to 90 per cent are not unheard of.
+We saw a skirt from a hugely famous designer that was reduced from £105 to £7.

-The 150 plus boutiques sell apparel for men, women and children; shoes - ranging from utilitarian Clarks to totally frivolous Jimmy Choo, household goods and electronics.
+The boutiques sell apparel for men, women and children; shoes - ranging from utilitarian Clarks to totally frivolous Jimmy Choo, household goods and electronics.

 Many of the internationally familiar designer shops carry goods only available in Europe.
 Other shops are European or UK originals - Mulberry, Pringle of Scotland, Charles Tyrwhitt, Hackett.